Paraphilia: Etymology

+Definition

+There is no broad scientific consensus for definitive boundaries between what are considered "unconventional sexual interests", kinks, fetishes, and paraphilias.
+As such, these terms are often used loosely and interchangeably, especially in common parlance.

+History of paraphilic terminology

 Many terms have been used to describe atypical sexual interests, and there remains debate regarding technical accuracy and perceptions of stigma.
-Sexologist John Money popularized the term paraphilia as a non-pejorative designation for unusual sexual interests.
-Money described paraphilia as "a sexuoerotic embellishment of, or alternative to the official, ideological norm."
-Psychiatrist Glen Gabbard writes that despite efforts by Stekel and Money, "the term paraphilia remains pejorative in most circumstances."
+John Money described paraphilia as "a sexuoerotic embellishment of, or alternative to the official, ideological norm".
+Psychiatrist Glen Gabbard writes that despite efforts by Wilhelm Stekel and John Money, "the term paraphilia remains pejorative in most circumstances."